 As you can see, many synonyms are used in the IELTS exam and are needed to answer the question.
 Therefore, you MUST have a wide-ranging vocabulary to do well on the Listening and Reading tests.

 Do Idioms Improve Your IELTS Score?

 We’ve helped hundreds of students get a Band 9.
 We analysed their practice tests and found 18 common idioms, but did they improve their score?
 Check out the article below to find out.

 I know that many of you might live in countries with a limited number of good English bookshops.
 However, there are lots of online sources that you can use.
 The great thing about using online materials is that you can choose exactly what you want and never get bored.

 Finally, podcasts are an invaluable and entertaining source of information.
-Check out my article below on how you can use podcasts to help you improve your English (hint: it also includes a list of my favourites!).
+Check out my article below on how you can use podcasts to help you improve your English (it also includes a list of my favourites!).

-The infographic below is a quick summary of how to learn new words before your IELTS test.
+The infographic below is a quick summary of how to learn new vocabulary before your IELTS test.